Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Simulation Study

 The results of this simulation study are summarized in Table \ref{tab:sim-reg}.
 Both percentile and BCa bootstrap exhibit coverage of the PIR close to the envisaged level of 90\%; its coverage of $\beta$ is close to 95\%.
 The latter is expected as the true value of $\beta$ is the lower end of the PIR.
 By comparison, the empirical coverage of sensitivity intervals constructed via basic bootstrap is 5 to 10 percentage points below the required level.
 Hence, we use BCa bootstrap to construct sensitivity intervals in the data example in the main text.
 Moreover, this simulation study illustrates that heuristic sensitivity intervals do not possess frequentist coverage guarantees: the empirical coverage of the PIR is consistently below 50\%.
 Finally, we see that sensitivity intervals are substantially longer than the oracle confidence interval.
 We attribute the increased length to the uncertainty stemming from estimating the constraints.
 In this simulation study, we did not encounter cases where the estimated constraint set was empty on a bootstrap sample.

 In order to investigate the coverage of bootstrap sensitivity intervals more closely, we consider the distribution of the estimated upper and lower end of the PIR as well as the corresponding bootstrap distributions.
-Figure \ref{fig:distribution-comparison} depicts the estimates of these distributions based on 1000 repitions of the experiment.
+Figure \ref{fig:distribution-comparison} depicts the estimates of these distributions based on 1000 repetitions of the experiment.
 For small sample sizes $n$, we notice that the bootstrap distribution is both biased and skewed.
 Both phenomena diminish as $n$ grows so that the bootstrap distribution approximates the target distribution more closely.
-This is in line with the observation that coverage moderately improves for larger sample sizes, especially for basic bootstrap.